DSurya11/mockmate/README.md

 ## 🛠️ Complete Setup Guide

+> ⚡ **Tip:** Local deployment runs significantly faster than Render or other free-tier
+> cloud platforms.
+Render's cold starts and shared CPU noticeably slow down TTS synthesis,
+> Whisper transcription, and real-time WebSocket features.
+We strongly recommend running
+> locally for the best experience.
 You can run this project in two ways: **Using Docker (Recommended)** or **Manual Local Setup**.

 ### Prerequisites